IBM/zmodstack-solutions/ibm/seaa/ansible/roles/openshift_cluster/README.md

 openshift_cluster
 =========

-This role contains task used to manage resources for openshift used by the seaa framework
+This role contains task used to manage resources for OpenShift used by the SEAA framework

 Requirements
 ------------

-Openshift cluster v4.9 or later
+OpenShift cluster v4.9 or later

 Role Variables
 --------------